 pbskids.org – a website from the Public Broadcasting System which is aimed at preschool kids.

-softschools.com – provides many resources for free.
+softschools.com – provides many resources for free, including Phonics plus other resources.
 A premium subscription is available that removes ads and lets teachers set up student account to track progress.

 yourchildlearns.com – some free online games for reading.